designer-rxk/project-bak/README.md

 This project was inspired by Nicholas Renotte's project https://github.com/nicknochnack/MediaPipePoseEstimation

+Tho it was hevily modified and improved by the help of a certified fitness trainer

 -----

 Feel free to use this code for your own purposes